morgoe/yogaruka/about.md

 site-nav: about
 cover-image: about
 permalink: /about/
-title: Studio and Teachers
+title: About Yogaruka
-h1: Studio and Teachers
+h1: About Yogaruka
 subtitle: >-
   Our studio is committed to helping people move and feel better, whether in your athletic pursuits or your daily life.